tom6931/PSSS/README.md

 * Search sequence data against SRA with Pebblescout or SourMash
   * Investigate metadata for the SRA reads identified
     * Using AWS Athena
-    * Using STAT tool
   * Identify JGI contigs that correspond to your SRA runs
-    * Align those contigs with ElasticBLAST against a database
+    * Align contigs with ElasticBLAST against a database
     * Find conserved domains on those contigs with RPSTBLASTN using ElasticBLAST
     * Examine JGI contig metadata (FIXME: does it exist and fits in hackathon etc)
+    * Use the GFF file for a contig to explore features on contigs and neighboring genes to the target gene.
-  * Download the FASTA for the SRA runs and align that back against the contigs (FIXME: could take awhile)
+  * Download the FASTA for the SRA runs and align that back against the contigs